ShunSakurai/asana-navigator/README.md

 ## Design decisions

 - Amit's extension is for working with Asana regardless of what webpage you are on.
 My extension is focused on working in Asana task webpages, using a content script and DOM methods.
 - By doing so, I can implement features seamlessly using the same classes/CSS used by Asana.
+This involves a lot of "Inspect" actions on Asana task pages.
 - I'd like to make all tools I create be customizable to each user's preference.
 Therefore, I'll create an options page where users can switch features on/off.

 ## Feedback and contribution